mdawar/rq-exporter/README.md

 $ pip install -r requirements.txt
 $ # Run the exporter on port 8000
 $ python -m rq_exporter
-$ # Run the exporter on a different port
+$ # You can specify a different port by passing the port number
 $ python -m rq_exporter 8080
 ```